robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-2-ect-video.md

 - Use consistent language and non-verbal signals for common classroom directions Which of these ideas do you currently recognize from your school setting?

-### Presenter summaryA big part of our job is to build an environment where
+### Presenter summary

-pupils can learn and succeed.
+A big part of our job is to build an environment where pupils can learn and succeed.
 Getting your routines right provides a great foundation for learning. {/details}